 Learning to relax requires you to declutter your thinking and this is next to impossible if you don't remove yourself from everyday noise.

 For one evening a week, and one hour a day, turn off your phone, shut down your laptop, and leave your tablet in another room.
 We all know that technology makes us extreme multi-taskers, but this behaviour can also lead to stress, anxiety and even decreased productivity.

 Removing your digital distractions could initially make you anxious, so you need to make a decision to use this new time to relax.
 Start with something straight forward like listening to music, reading a book or finding some green space and taking a walk.
 As things fall into place you can now think about introducing controlled breathing, mindfulness or another relaxation technique.
 Eventually your digital detox will become part of your relaxation routine.

 TIP: Take a break from your mobile, laptop or tablet for an evening a week and an hour a day then use that time to practice a relaxation technique.

-Getting professional help to relax
+Consider getting professional help to relax

-If you're considering seeing a complementary or alternative practitioner to help you relax, it’s a good idea to ask about their qualifications, professional registration and code of practice before you start any treatment.
+When seeing a complementary or alternative practitioner to help you relax, it’s a good idea to ask about their qualifications, professional registration and code of practice before you start any treatment.
 The NHS has some information on the things you should consider before seeking help.